RefugeeHotspot/RefugeeHotspot/Hotspot-Setup-Travelogue.md

 # Remote Administration Setup

 We want to be able to administer the AP remotely.
-While in the long run this is probably not a good idea, for now it is reasonable.

 ## Disable Password Logins